 Students are encouraged to continue with Science in Year 11.
 There are three different programmes available.
 Entry into the courses is based on academic progress in Year 10.
 Most students choose to move into year 11 General Science.
-Students with excellent academic progress are invited to choose Year 11 Extension Science (a double option Science program).
+Students with good academic progress and an interest in Science are invited to choose Year 11 Double Science.
 A small number of students who benefit from a slower paced internal course are invited to select the Science Internal course.

-Course costs: Resource book, Homework Book and Interactive website access \$40.00.
+Course costs: Resource book and Homework Book \$20.00.